-Have you ever felt like you have a cold that never goes away?
-Nasal congestion that doesn’t seem to go away, even with over-the-counter cold or allergy medication, may be caused by nasal polyps.
+Have you ever felt like you have a cold that doesn’t go away?
+Nasal congestion that doesn’t seem to stop, even with over-the-counter cold or allergy medication, may be due to nasal polyps.

 Nasal polyps grow in inflamed tissue of the nasal mucosa.
-The mucosa is a very wet layer that helps protect the inside of your nose and sinuses and humidify the air you breathe.
-During an infection or allergic reaction, the nasal mucosa becomes swollen and red, and may produce fluid that drips out.
-With continued irritation, this mucosa may form a polyp.
-A polyp is a round-shaped growth that can block nasal passages.
+The mucosa is a very wet layer that helps protect the inside of your nose and sinuses and humidifies the air you breathe.
+During an infection or allergy-induced irritation, the nasal mucosa becomes swollen and red, and it may produce fluid that drips out.
+With prolonged irritation, the mucosa may form a polyp.
+A polyp is a round growth (like a small cyst) that can block nasal passages.

-Although some people can develop polyps with no previous nasal problems, often there is a trigger for developing polyps.
+Although some people can develop polyps with no previous nasal problems, there’s often a trigger for developing polyps.
 These triggers include:

 - cystic fibrosis

 - sensitivity to non-steroidal anti-inflammatory drugs (NSAIDs), which is an allergy-like response to anti-inflammatories such as ibuprofen or aspirin

 There may be a hereditary tendency for some people to develop polyps.
 This may be due to the way their genes cause their mucosa to react to inflammation.